 Inside Deenis house the stairs had that narrow and local feeling that we were looking for the film.
 With simple and straightforward structures and dark bluish tones that really put me in the mood of the scene.
 We must thank Dennis mother’s too for welcoming me to take a look at every corner of the house.

-Originally the stairs where Jie is pushing the body are the stairs of a whole community so he encounters several doors on the way.
+Originally Jie encounters several doors on the way while he is pushing the body but we will need a proper community building for that scene.
 We will also see tomorrow in the slums if we see something like that.
 These are not either like the stairs from the beginning of the movie, where he is crashing into a building and finally finds the Indian’s house.
 But the atmosphere of the stairs and their simplicity are just reflected in this kind of house, just as I had previously imagined.

 These are details of two of the rooms, they are simple and colourful.
 And all have windows to the street.